Onelinerhub/onelinerhub/python-redis/using-redis-eval.md

 - `eval` - executes Lua script
 - `"return redis.call('get', 'test')"` - sample Lua script to execute (returns value of `test` key from Redis)
 - `, 0)` - need to use this zero so Redis will not wait any additional data from us ("required shit")
+- `val =` - variable will contain returned data from Lua script

 ## Example:
 ```python